top of page

 Below are the Frequently Asked Questions for CARN and CARN-AP testing and Re-certification :

-What is a Certification in Addiction Nursing?
+What is a Certification in Addictions Nursing?

 Why do nurses become certified?

 Nurses obtain certification for personal and professional reasons.
 For example, some nurses work for organizations that require certification, and many agencies offer higher salaries to certified nurses.
-Other nurses believe that having the certification and its credentials help to legitimize their practice and demonstrate their expertise in the field of addictions nursing.
+Other nurses believe that having the certification and its credentials helps to legitimize their practice and demonstrate their expertise in the field of addictions nursing.
 Some nurses become certified because they want to be part of a unique association of nurses who boldly celebrate their specialization in addictions nursing.

 How do I know which certification is best for me?

-1. .
-RN License: Candidates must provide evidence of a current, active license as a registered nurse (RN) by passing the NCLEX or by verifying license equivalency through the Commission on Graduates of Foreign Nursing Schools (CGFNS), World Education Services (WES), or Educational Records Evaluation Services (ERES).
+1. RN License: Candidates must provide evidence of a current, active license as a registered nurse (RN) by passing the NCLEX or by verifying license equivalency through the Commission on Graduates of Foreign Nursing Schools (CGFNS), World Education Services (WES), or Educational Records Evaluation Services (ERES).
 If the candidate holds licenses in multiple jurisdictions, each must be full and unrestricted* in the state(s) where they practice.

 1. RN License.
 Candidates must provide evidence that they hold a current license as a registered nurse (RN) by passing the NCLEX or must demonstrate the license has been verified for equivalency by the Commission on Graduates of Foreign Nursing Schools (CGFNS), World Education Services (WES), or Educational Records Evaluation Services (ERES).
 If licensed in more than one jurisdiction, the candidate must hold full and unrestricted licenses* in all jurisdictions where they practice.